-This might spell good news for local listed oil & gas (O&G) companies but not everyone may be fitto milk the profits from this rebound cycle.
+US-based Goldman Sachs recently forecast that the buoyant oil price run will continue.
+Indeed, at the time of writing, major oil benchmarks were hovering around US$70 per barrel.
+This might spell good news for local listed oil & gas (O&G) companies but not everyone may be fit to milk the profits from this rebound cycle.
 They include those that are highly leveraged and those that need to regularise their operations.

 Consider bunkering and storage company Petrol One Resources Bhd which was recently threatened with delisting from the main market after failing to implement its regularisation plan by Aug 11.
 Six years ago, Petrol One was issued a PN17 notice, usually given to companies with serious financial struggles, despite being granted numerous extensions.

 In Petrol One’s case, its auditors highlighted the company’s troubles in 2012 when they wrote a disclaimer on its 2011 financial year and a default in payment by its major subsidiaries.

 Petrol One never regained its footing, citing “challenging equity market conditions”, and has since appealed against the delisting.
 But is Petrol One the only financially distressed company that has missed the chance to ride this positive wave for the O&G industry?

 In this article, FocusM looks at the debt-to-asset ratio or the percentage of total assets financed by liabilities or debt of some of the most highly leveraged companies (see table).
 Minorities may be asking if there is light at the end of the tunnel for them.